Requirements to sit PRINZ APR

 - Marketing communications

 The aim of the assignments and coursework is to spread your effort over a five-month preparatory period before the exam.
 Each assignment also provides practice at presenting answers for the written exam and Viva Voce and provides feedback on how those answers are likely to be assessed.
 This will be of particular value to people who have not undertaken formal education for some time.

-The fee for APR 2019 is $1495+GST and you will be invoiced upon acceptance into the programme.
-Payment is due early June.
+The fee for APR 2020 is $1595+GST and you will be invoiced upon acceptance into the programme.
+Payment is due 8 May 2020.
 The candidate's membership must be up-to-date and valid for the application to be considered and APR to be completed.